Ross Shield 2022 kicks off in Dannevirke

-The 120th anniversary Ross Shield Hawke's Bay primary schools Ross Shield tournament kicks off in Dannevirke on Tuesday with a parade and the home side playing defending champion Hastings East in the first of the day's three matches.
+The champions scored the first try against the run of play and added the only other points, also in the first half of a game, which had the locals happy about the fight and spirit of their team, dominating territory and possession.

+Hastings West beat Wairoa 71-0 in the day's second match, and Napier beat Central Hawke's Bay 42-7, CHB scoring a try and conversion from near the touchline in the second half to more support around the ground.

-In the other first-round matches Hastings West is playing Wairoa and Napier plays Central Hawke's Bay, with all 132 players in the tournament, from 22 players in each squad, expected to get a run on the opening day, which opened with clear blue skies, moderate temperatures.
+There are 132 players in the tournament, with 22 players in each squad, expected to get a run on each day, the opening day featuring clear blue skies and moderate temperatures.

 "We couldn't have asked for a better day," said tournament committee chairman Bevan Ellison.

+Dannevirke plays Napier for a cup in memory of Napier Ross Shield stalwart Steve Cottrell, and the two Hastings side play for a trophy in memory of Bill Mathewson, another Ross Shield stalwart.

-There are five successive days of rugby, with the last n Saturday, but the tournament is played round-robin with no playoffs.
+There are five successive days of rugby, with the last on Saturday, but the tournament is played round-robin with no playoffs.

-Prior to last year's triumph by Hastings East, the tournament had been won three times in a row by Hastings West from 2017 to 2019, but the 2020 event was cancelled because of the coronavirus crisis.
+Prior to last year's triumph by Hastings East, the tournament had been won three times in a row by Hastings West from 2017 to 2019, but the 2020 event was cancelled because of the pandemic.

 Napier last won in 2016, as defending champion the last time the tournament was played in Dannevirke.